 Email No.2.
 Gift guide

 Provide your subscribers with some inspiration in case they have trouble choosing the Christmas presents.
 Break your gift ideas into categories, such as under $10 gifts, gifts for moms etc.

 Schedule the email a few days prior to Christmas so that your subscribers can have enough time to receive the ordered items.

-Here’s how such Christmas series can look in the Automation 360 editor:
+Here’s how a Christmas series might look in the Automation 360 editor:

 Indicate the sending time, compose a subject line and choose the template for each email.
 After you add all necessary emails to the series, drag the “Goal” block and connect it with the last email of the automated flow.
-Those of your contacts who don’t make the purchase, will be automatically moved to another mailing list.
+Your contacts who don’t make a purchase, will be automatically moved to another mailing list.
 You’ll be able to use it for another email series.

-According to Statista poll, 55% of respondents start a rush for Christmas presents in November.
+According to a Statista poll, 55% of respondents start their rush for Christmas presents in November.
 So why not launch a pre-Christmas email campaign for those who don’t want to search high and low for perfect presents at the last minute?

 Topshop begins its Christmas campaign early.
 The company uses typographic hierarchy to highlight that its prices are cut in half.
 There is a contrasting white call to action, on a bright background.
 Animated stars and snowflakes supplement the design and closely echo the CTA button.